Full policy on the care of human remains in museums and galleries

 6.1.
 The Wellcome Trust is committed to maximising the availability of information about its collections, subject to personal privacy considerations and cultural sensitivities, and to this end will publish a list of the remains held at the Science Museum on its website.

 6.2.
 Information on remains displayed in exhibitions at 183 Euston Road will normally be accessible through the exhibition catalogue, website and other interpretative devices.

 6.3.
 Further provenance information on certain remains may be available in the Science Museum and the Wellcome Historical Medical Museum archives (the latter of which are available for reference in the Wellcome Library, Euston Road, London).

 The Wellcome Trust is committed to being open and transparent about claims in relation to human remains in its collections, including claims for their return to relatives or communities of origin.
 The Trust will seek to ensure that it responds to claims as constructively as possible and that dialogue with claimants and potential claimants is as equitable as possible.
 All requests from cultural groups to access remains will be treated with sensitivity.

 (i) Initial contact

-Enquiries and requests in relation to claims for remains in the Wellcome Trust's collections should be submitted in writing to the Director of Medical Humanities and Engagement at the Trust.
+Enquiries and requests in relation to claims for remains in the Wellcome Trust's collections should be submitted in writing to the Director of Wellcome Collection.
 Requests should include as much information as possible about the human remains being claimed, the individual or community submitting the claim, the reasons for making the claim and the evidence that substantiates the claim.